walkerford/rareskills-homework/src/week6-7-static-analysis/README.md

 that I had.
 This happens because the price of 1 is 0.5, which rounds down to integer 0.
 I just updated the invariant to include the free token.

 Echidna showed me I was handling the units incorrectly.
 I was dividing by 1e18 incorrectly.
 I was confused originally whether I wanted one token to cost 1 ether or 1 wei.
 I'm sticking with 1 wei for simplicity.

+The only property that I implemented was to make sure the contract balance never went to zero while there were still tokens in supply.

+## Questions

+What are some other property recommendations for the BondCurveToken?

+Are there other helpful tips for debugging echidna?
+Like, how do you view what tests were run with echidna?
+Can you view console.log outputs somehow?